zpainter/iassist/content/about/general-assembly-minutes-2004.md

 7. Reports of Action Groups
 ---------------------------

-i\.
+i.
 International Outreach Action Group - I Einowski: The objective of the action group is to assist data professionals from developing countries.
 Have brought 38 participants in 8 years - this year including T Yudina, and 2 additional persons who were unable to secure visas to